samlarby/Milestone-Project-1/README.md

     * about.html returned no errors
     * memberships.html returned no errors
     * gallery.html warned that the section lacked a header
-    * contact.html returned no errors
+    * contact.html returned no errors.

 ### Unfixed bugs